 I am interested in the amazing biological diversity we have on this planet, particularly in fishes.
 Why are there so many species?
 How are these species related?
 How did their traits — such as size, shape, and ecology — evolve?
-To answer these questions, I utilize specimen collection, curation, morphological observation, and integrate these with advances in using high-throughput sequencing, algorithms in phylogenetic analysis, use of digitized collections and biological databases, and use of high-throughput computing.
-My research spans everywhere from taxonomic description and observation of morphology, to large-scale phylogenetic analysis, to assembly of data from high throughput sequencing.
+To answer these questions, I integrate collections-based morphological investigation, digitized collections and biological databases, phylogenetic analysis, and high-throughput computing.
+My research includes taxonomic description, large-scale phylogenetic and phylogenomic analyses, analyses using comparative phylogenetic methods, and transcriptomics.

 Preserved specimens of Paedocypris